LIST-LUXEMBOURG/app4cam-frontend/README.md

 1. Make sure `CHANGELOG.md` is up-to-date with backend and frontend changes.
 2. Use a new version number and create a new section in `CHANGELOG.md`.
-3. Run the following script with a real version number:
+3. Run the following script with a real version number in a Git Bash:

 ```shell
 scripts/release-version.sh "<version-number>"
 ```

-4. Push the commit to the remote repository once you are ready:
+4. Push the pre-version commit to the remote repository once it should be shared:

 ```shell
 git push